Developmental editing is not an entry-level position. It’s the type of editing that focuses on the big-picture of how a story works.

 In other words, developmental editing is not about putting commas in the right place.

-Developmental editors have to understand the principles of storytelling, what to do when storytelling techniques fail, and how to use effective editorial techniques to guide authors.
+Developmental editors have to understand the principles of storytelling (whether fiction or nonfiction), what to do when storytelling techniques fail, and how to use effective editorial techniques to guide authors.
 The Club Ed certificate program is designed to help editors develop these skills for use with both publishing company clients and independent author clients.

 Editors in the program are required to take fourteen classes designed to build and challenge their editorial skills.
 Most take more than the minimum to ensure they know what they’re doing.
 The capstone course requires students to edit an entire manuscript under supervision before they can be awarded the certificate.